beau-seidon/TinyMIDI2CV/README.md

 - After much fiddling with different summing circuits and testing with my synth, I determined that a seperate output jack for pitchbend is more convenient for me than coupling it to the Note CV.
 This is shown in the new schematic.
 If you find a nicer way to do it, let me know.

-- MIDI channel filtering was added but it didn't work right so I reverted before the latest commit.
-I will figure out how to properly implement it some time soon.
-Unless you do it first!

-- The barest bones for handling MIDI CC messages are in place as well, with not much intention for actually using them.
-I suppose it would make most sense to just use CC values instead of pitch bend to control that extra CV output, if so desired.
+- The barest bones for handling MIDI CC and velocity, and sending CV Trigger output are in place as well, with not much intention for actually using them.

 ### Programming
 I program my ATTiny85 using an Arudino Uno as an ISP programmer, following instructions shown here and other places: